LiniusAustPty/celery-director/docs/docs/quickstart.md

     print("Extracting data")
 ```

-Alternatively you can also use dynmamic task loading on the workers by setting the
+Alternatively you can also use dynamic task loading on the workers by setting the
 `DIRECTOR_CELERY_IMPORTS` or `DIRECTOR_CELERY_AUTO_DISCOVER` environment variables
 to a list of modules.
 See the below celery documentation links for further details